r3bl-org/r3bl-open-core/tuify/README.md

    the selected item to `stdout`.

 Now that is a lot to remember.
-It is helpful to use `clap` to provide nice command line help but that is still quite a few things that you have to get right in order for this command to work.
+It is helpful to use `clap` to provide nice command line help but that are still quite a few things that you have to get right for this command to work.

 It doesn't have to be this way.
-It is entirely possible for the binary to be interactive along with the use of `clap` to specify some of the subcommands, and arguments.
+The binary can be interactive along with the use of `clap` to specify some of the subcommands, and arguments.
 It doesn't have to be an all or nothing approach.
 We can have the best of both worlds.
-The following videos illustrate what happens
+The following videos illustrate what happens when:
-when:

 1. `--selection-mode` and `--command-to-run-with-each-selection` are _not_ passed in the command line.